 It’s a solid fact that the more you are active on Twitter, the more you have a chance to get more followers.
 If you knew how to improve your Twitter engagement, you would probably increase your chances.

-Even a few years ago, the number of followers your Twitter account has would have indicated how you are placed in the social media domain in comparison to your competitors.
+A few years ago, the number of followers your Twitter account has would have indicated how you are placed in the social media domain in comparison to your competitors.
 But for individuals and brands, it’s no longer just a number game.

 Follower count alone is a vanity metric.
 Instead of chasing the numbers, focus on getting relevant, targeted followers.
 Here are some ways to do just that:

-Focus each post on a solitary type of engagement:
+Focus each post on a solitary type of engagement

-Respond to engagements:
+Respond to engagements

 No matter what type of engagement you have, try to respond to each of them.
-From saying ‘Thanks’ for a share or like, to responding to comments, make sure your audience knows you are taking their conversations and engagements seriously.
+From saying “Thanks” for a share or like, to responding to comments, make sure your audience knows you are taking their conversations and engagements seriously.

-Time your posts well:
+Time your posts well